Mr-CSharp-Instructor-Stuff/SP24Cybr441CourseMaterial/Week 9/WeeklyReflectionPaper.md

 # Description
-#### Reflection Paper for Week N: <placeholder/>
+#### Reflection Paper for Week 9: "Case studies of opportunities and challenges for AI"

-Please reflect about this weeks work and knowledge you gained.
+Please reflect about this weeks Goal and knowledge you gained.

 ### Mental Scenario:
-Build out a journal and journal entry to reflect on your past week (or more) "in the office".
+After your 1-on-1 with management back in Week 7 and after your Holiday in Week 8,management realized implementing an AI solution to solve a problem is challenging.
+As such they started delving into case studies where AI is lacking, and they want your perspective being the [Doer of Deeds](https://www.goodreads.com/quotes/7-it-is-not-the-critic-who-counts-not-the-man) and the Cyber Difference Maker.

-### Potential Prompts (pick at least one)
+### Prompts (pick at least one)
-1. Did you look into some of the resources this "manager" gave you this week?
-(It's Okay if you didn't everyone get's busy even the "manager").
-If you did, what are your thoughts on those resources, ***were they helpful in any way?
-Elaborate.***
-2. What is the current status of your team's project?
-Are there any roadblocks that would be helpful to address.  ***Elaborate.***
+1. Do one of the following
+    - Provide a Tech [SWOT Analysis](https://www.mindtools.com/amtbj63/swot-analysis) for where AI in general is and/or where your team's AI project is at.
+    - Create an [SBAR](https://www.ahrq.gov/teamstepps-program/curriculum/communication/tools/sbar.html) for your team's project if an SBAR is warranted.

-3. Did you find any additional resources that helped you this past week to understand the Artificial Intelligence application interactions that you and your fellow team members are building?  ***Elaborate.***
+2. Did you find any additional resources that you wanted to provide management pertaining to "Case studies of opportunities and challenges for AI"? ***Elaborate***